ibm-cloud-docs/apps/ts_apps.md

 ## Can't switch apps into debug mode
 {: #ts_debug}

-You might not be able to enable the debug mode if the Java virtual machine (JVM) version is 8 or lower.
+You can't enable the debug mode if the Java virtual machine (JVM) version is 8 or earlier.

 After you select **Enable application debug**, the tools attempt to switch the app into the debug mode.
 Then, the Eclipse workbench begins a debug session.
 When the tools successfully enable debug mode, the web application status displays `Updating mode`, `Developing`, and `Debugging`.
 {: tsSymptoms}